grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 ![Cloudwatch](images/cw.png)

-If this is your first time creating a Grafana dashboard [this guide](./supplementary_information/panel_walkthrough.md) will give you a brief walkthrough of the panel editing UI.
+If this is your first time creating a Grafana dashboard, [this guide](./supplementary_information/panel_walkthrough.md) will give you a brief walkthrough of the panel editing UI.

 ```Step 3:``` Set up the query to fetch data on Lambda function invocations with the following parameters:
     - **Region**: Choose *us-east-2* as the AWS region